Mar 07, 2023

 Similar to shared hosting, the web host usually takes care of server maintenance.
-However, cloud hosting offers better resource flexibility and overall site performance.
+However, cloud based web hosting offers better resource flexibility and overall site performance.

 Dedicated hosting.
 An entire server and its resources are dedicated to one website.
 It’s a high-cost, high-performance option for very large or popular sites with dedicated technical staff.

 Dedicated server offers advanced server management tools, operating software flexibility, and ultimate customization.

 Most web hosting providers offer plans that support different site builders and CMSs, not just WordPress.
 Along with built-in developer tools to help ease integration, users often have the freedom to select their platform of choice.